Credit Suisse posts best profit since 2010 in Thiam swan song

 Thiam quit after a spying scandal at the bank sparked a boardroom revolt and will leave formally on Friday.
 He will be replaced by company veteran Thomas Gottstein.

-Gottstein said the group remained committed to its strategy and previously announced targets.

-Net income rose to 3.419 billion Swiss francs ($3.50 billion) for the year.
-Analysts had on average expected Credit Suisse to generate 3.5 billion francs, according to a consensus of 13 analysts compiled by the bank.
+Gottstein, a long-time dealmaker promoted under Thiam to run the lender’s newly created domestic unit in 2015, confirmed the group’s commitment to the strategy and targets announced under Thiam.

+At 3.419 billion Swiss francs ($3.50 billion), the bank’s 2019 profit was the best in nearly a decade, but a steeper-than-expected decline in its investment banking business and continued volatility in its trading divisions, where profits rebounded, underscore the challenges facing Gottstein.

-Thiam spent much of his four and a half years at Credit Suisse trying to put the lender on a more stable footing - slashing costs and exiting riskier and more capital-intensive investment banking activities.
+Thiam spent much of his four and a half years at Credit Suisse trying to put the lender on a more stable footing, slashing costs and exiting riskier and more capital-intensive investment banking activities.

-But his legacy will be defined by the spying controversy which saw Credit Suisse, one of the most high-profile names in European banking, admit to snooping on two former executives.
+But his legacy will be defined by the spying controversy which saw Credit Suisse, one of the highest-profile names in European banking, admit to snooping on two former executives.

 The bank blamed the espionage on a rogue operation run by one of Thiam’s closest lieutenants.
 Credit Suisse and Thiam have said the CEO knew nothing of the activities.

 Even with the restructuring undertaken by Thiam, Credit Suisse is facing a tough operating environment with more competitors now focusing on wealth management, ultra-low interest rates and the threat from passive investing.